Jin-Baek/Jin-Baek/README.md

 I am interested in Bioinformatics , especially developing machine learning packages that are easy to analyze bio-data based on statistics.<br><br>
 I started studying data analysis and artificial intelligence in 2021, and actively participate in , <br>
-✅ University course  ✅ Machine learning & Deep learning  ✅ biological concept ✅ Statistic
+✅ University course  ✅ Machine learning & Deep learning  ✅ Biological concept ✅ Statistic

 🌱 I’m currently working on <br>